’90s No. 1s Revisited: “The Boy Is Mine”

 The one hundred twenty-first No. 1 song of the 1990s was “The Boy Is Mine,” a Grammy-winning duet by R&B princesses Brandy and Monica that spent 13 weeks at No. 1 and turned out to be the longest-running No. 1 hit of 1998, and the No. 2 song of the year, behind “Too Close,” the track it displaced at the apex of the Billboard Hot 100 chart.

 Prior to “Boy,” Brandy and Monica had both enjoyed a few years of mainstream commercial success, with almost eerily similar achievements.
 Both had released one studio album.
-Both had enjoyed big hit singles right out of the gate, achieving four Top 10s apiece, the peaks of which were almost exactly the same: Nos.
+Both had scored big hit singles right out of the gate, landing four Top 10s apiece, the peaks of which were almost identical: Nos.
 2, 4, 6/7 and 9.
 And each singer’s biggest hit was about secluding herself from a love interest: Brandy’s “Sittin’ Up In My Room” off the Waiting To Exhale soundtrack (No. 2, 1996), and Monica debut, “Don’t Take It Personal (Just One Of Dem Days)” (No. 2, 1995).
-Because of these and other similarities — they were both cute, parent-friendly, mononymous African-American teenage girls — comparisons were made, and a perceived rivalry became the fodder of media lore, setting the stage for “The Boy Is Mine.”
+Because of these and other similarities — they were both cute, parent-friendly, mononymous African-American teenage girls — comparisons were made, and a perceived rivalry became a media narrative, setting the stage for “The Boy Is Mine.”

 “The Boy Is Mine,” as the name implies, tells the story of a fight between two women over a man.
 On the track, each trades increasingly escalating barbs about how the other must be mistaken, jealous or delusional about her importance to the man in question (portrayed in the video by the handsome Mekhi Phifer).
 Because the singers take turns singing separately and also sing together in harmony, “The Boy Is Mine” serves to highlight the notable differences in their vocal characteristics — Brandy’s unique rhaspy whisper vs. Monica’s more classic gospel-inspired runs.
 It was, truly, a brilliant idea to bring these two together on this project.